TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/BackendEntryPoint/Index.rst

 =========

-A silent update is in place which automatically updates the webserver configuration file when accessing the install tool, at least for Apache and Microsoft IIS webservers.
+A silent update is in place which automatically updates the webserver configuration file when accessing the install tool, at least for Apache (:file:`.htaccess`) and Microsoft IIS (:file:`web.config`) webservers.

 ..  attention::
     The silent update does not work, if you are not using the default